znation/simplex/README.md

 ##### `sequence expr1 expr2 expr3 etc.`

 `sequence` runs multiple expressions in sequence.
 Returns the result of the last expression and discards the results of prior expressions.

+##### `if condition expr1 expr2`

+* If `condition` evaluates to `true`, evaluates `expr1` and returns the result.
+* If `condition` evaluates to `false`, evaluates `expr2` and returns the result.
+* If `condition` evaluates to a non-Boolean value, errors.
+Notably (and distinctly from non-conditionals), only the returned expression is evaluated.

+##### `cond cond1 expr1 cond2 expr2 etc.`

+May be used with any number of parameters.
+Each pair of two parameters (condition and expression), starting from `cond1 expr1`, gives the following behavior:
+* If the condition evaluates to `true`, evaluates the expression and returns the result.
+* If the condition evaluates to `false`, does not evaluate the expression, and moves on to the next pair (if any).
+* If the condition evaluates to a non-Boolean value, errors.
+If no conditional expression evaluates to true, errors.

 #### Future (Roadmap)